 - Other factors.

 Importantly, as the Court has stated, “[n]one of the major factors in a custody case have talismanic qualities and no single list of criteria will satisfy the demands of every case.”
 However, in general, the Court starts with this list and may or may not go beyond it.
+Maryland Child Custody Guidelines are complex and require a careful analysis of the facts in each case.

 It is the parties responsibility to address these factors at trial.
 Experienced counsel can help put frame these factors in terms the Court is used to and can understand.
 We can help.
 Contact us for a free consultation on your custody or divorce case today.